 Watch a video

 Add a Code Block

 To add a Code Block:

-- Edit a page or post, click an insert point, and select Code from the menu.
-For help, visit Adding blocks.
+- Edit a page or post, click an insert point, and click Code from the menu.
+For help, visit Adding content with blocks.

-- Add your code in the text box.
+- Add your code in the text field.